defencedigital/moduk-service-manual/src/service-assessments/what-to-expect/index.md

 There might also be one or 2 observers, but they will not ask questions.

 Assessments take place in person or remotely on a video call.

-You will get the agenda [X] weeks before your assessment.
-The video call usually runs from 10am to 12 noon then 1pm to 3pm with regular breaks.

 ## After an assessment